RijulGulati/near-appstore/README.md

 # About

 NEAR App store is an app store simulation smart contract.
-The flow is as follows:
+Following actions can be performed:

 - Developers can publish application to store.
 They need to specify app `title`, `genre` and `yocto_price` (yoctoNEAR). (function: `publish_app`)
 - Buyers can buy apps from app store.
-They need to attach deposit to contract call. (function: `buy_app`)
+They need to attach deposit to contract call. (function: `buy_app`).
-- Apps can be listed with the help of exposed view function (function: `list_apps`)
+- List all available apps in appstore (function: `list_apps`)
+- List apps bought by a particular buyer (function: `list_buyer_apps`)

 **Store economics**

 - For every app bought by the buyer, 50% of app price is paid to the developer, and remaining 50% of price is paid to the store.
   - Example: If an app costs 2 NEAR, 1 NEAR is sent to developer, and remaining 1 NEAR is sent to app store.
-- If buyer's deposit is less than app price, contract panics with error message.
+- If buyer's deposit is less than app price, contract panics with appropriate error message.
-- **If buyer's deposit is greater than app price, the additional amount is refunded back to the buyer.**
+- If buyer's deposit is greater than app price, the additional amount is refunded back to the buyer.

 # Initial Setup

-## Build and Deploy contract
+## 1. Build and Deploy contract

 This requires Rust and NEAR CLI installed in system.